-The definitions that form the basis for answering this question are described in the following paragraphs.
-These definitions have been tested, agreed and approved by the SJC member pilot group of traders.
+The definitions that form the basis for the SJC are described in the following paragraphs.
+These definitions have been tested, agreed, and approved by the SJC member pilot group of traders.
 The SJC members are expected to report according to these definitions.